jeremyolsen/udacity_projects/README.md

 * **Robotic Arm: Pick N Place**

   The course material focused upon teaching forward and inverse kinematics.
-The project expaned upon this knowlege by providing us a Gazebo simulated environment to peferform inverse kinematics when provided a list of end-effector poses and calculate joint angles for the Kuka KR210.
+The project expanded upon this knowlege by providing us a Gazebo simulated environment to peferform inverse kinematics when provided a list of end-effector poses and calculate joint angles for the Kuka KR210.

 * **Perception**